icon

 Prime rate typically follows a parallel path with the Bank of Canada’s overnight rate.
 But this isn’t always the case.

-For instance, when the Bank of Canada dropped its overnight target rate twice by 25 bps (or 50 bps in total) in 2015, the other banks didn’t follow suit, opting to lower the prime rate by only 30 bps to boost their earnings.
+For instance, when the Bank of Canada dropped its overnight target rate twice by 25 basis points (or 50 basis points in total) in 2015, the other banks didn’t follow suit, opting to lower the prime rate by only 0.3% to boost their earnings.

 Sometimes, a bank moves its own prime rate unilaterally, as TD Canada Trust did in November 2016.
-TD decided to hike its mortgage prime rate from 2.70% to 2.85%, forcing its existing variable-rate customers to pay 15 bps above the official prime rate.
+TD decided to hike its mortgage prime rate from 2.70% to 2.85%, forcing its existing variable-rate customers to pay 0.15% above the official prime rate.

-The overnight rate is expected to stay the same until 2024, which is why many expect the prime rate to do the same.
-It is possible, however, that once the overnight rate starts decreasing, the prime rate will not follow suit so readily (for example, banks might decide to reduce their rates in smaller amounts, or not at all).
+The overnight rate is likely to see at least one more 25-bps drop at the final rate announcement of the year in December 2024, and the prime rate should follow.
+It is highly unlikely but possible, however, that once the overnight rate starts decreasing, the prime rate will not follow suit so readily (for example, banks might decide to reduce their rates in smaller amounts, or not at all).

 The following graph shows the movements of Canada’s prime rate over the last 40+ years.